Dana-Farber-AIOS/pathml/README.md

 #### Installing Conda

-If you don't have Conda installed, you can download Miniconda [here]. (https://docs.conda.io/en/latest/miniconda.html)
+If you don't have Conda installed, you can download Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

 #### Updating Conda and Using libmamba (Optional)